bmalick/Five-League-Football-Template/README.md

 # Five League Football Template

 This project aims to create datasets of Football fixtures into your Notion page.
-The teama and fixtures are taken from official leagues calendars and then they are embedded into Notion page.
+The teams and fixtures are taken from official leagues calendars and then they are embedded into Notion page.
 The fetching of gameweek matches are scraped and there are commands to have updates every week.
+Note that only Laliga, Premier League and Bundesliga and Ligue1 matches are available.
+Serie A fixtures are coming soon.

 # Notion API